 IICSA has always said that its investigation into sexual abuse of children by organised networks will cover Telford, while in the summer of 2018 the Inquiry’s Truth Project was in Telford to hear from victims and survivors of child sexual exploitation.

-However, following some of the reports in the media this spring of non-recent cases in Telford, the council unanimously agreed to commission its own independent inquiry.
+However, following some of the reports in the media in spring 2018 of non-recent cases in Telford, the council unanimously agreed to commission its own independent inquiry.